iiasa/Condor_run_R/configuring.md

 Number of hardware threads to reserve for each job.
 The default value is good for jobs that are single-threaded, or mostly so.
 When your job involves significant multiprocessing, set this value to an estimate of the average number of in-use threads.

+### REQUEST_DISK
+Default value: `NULL`

+Estimate of the amount of execute-host-side disk required per job, in [KiB](https://en.wikipedia.org/wiki/Byte#Multiple-byte_units).
+When left set to the `NULL` default value, a default estimate is calculated by taking the uncompressed size of the files in the bundle and adding 2 GiB to that as a margin for job output and transient data.

 ### RUN_AS_OWNER
 Default value: `TRUE`